 Working with our structural engineer and our metal fabricator, we came up with our unique hub design.

 The entire hub is a one piece, very high strength, aluminum extrusion.

 The tongue from the sleeve fits into the slot in the middle of the hub.

 For sea coast applications, we provide a special sulfuric anodized coating on the aluminum hub, preventing any deterioration from salt in the air.
-We then coat the steel sleeves with a special epoxy coating (similar to that found on running boards of vans) eliminating any potential for rust.
+The steel sleeves with our special epoxy coating (similar to that found on running boards of vans) eliminates any potential for rust.

 Our Natural Spaces connector system is the strongest dome home connector on the market.

 Our competitors have been heard to say our system is over engineered – we think you deserve nothing less.

 Most other dome companies offer 2×4 struts as standard or at best 2×6 as standard.
 Very few will even offer 2×8 as an option.
 Why?
 Probably because it’s easy and cheap.
 For them, that is.

 We learned (several hundred domes ago) that a 2×6 dome is not enough.